tanveerahmad1517/spotlight/README.md

-> This project is no longer in development or maintained

 # Spotlight

 This is a custom tool specially built for content creators with busy deadlines.
 It's meant to be used for easing your workload and eliminating the dozens of 'post-it's you stick while working on a project.